-Involve children in the selection and preparation of foods and teach them to make
+Involve children in selecting and preparing foods and teach them to make healthy choices

-healthy choices by providing opportunities to select foods based on their nutritional
+by giving them the chance to select foods based on their nutritional value.

-potassium, and fiber.
-Select foods with these nutrients when possible.
+Select foods with these nutrients when possible: calcium, magnesium, potassium, and

-Most Americans need to reduce the amount of calories they consume.
-When it comes to
+Most Americans need to cut the amount of calories they consume.
+When it comes to weight

 intake and increase nutrients.